 Professional and Community Involvement

-- Current Member, Town of Ipswich Climate Resilience Committee, 2018–Present
+- Current Member, Town of Ipswich Climate Resiliency Committee, 2018–Present

 - Former Commissioner, Town of Ipswich Conservation Commission, 2013–2018